Vivallo04/Vivallo04/README.md

 ##  I am a Computer Engineering Student

-###  Here are some of my interests and what I'm working on:
+###  Here are some of my interests and what I'm currently working on:

   * 🎆 Working on [ Lambda Blog ](https://github.com/Vivallo04/lambda-blog)
   * 🌱 I'm currently learning Rust and Game Development